luistaka/wrangler/wrangler-docs/functions/json.md

 ### Example

-if `json` has the input json specified, then the result of the operation would return `false`
+if `body` has the input json specified, then the result of the operation returns `false`

 ```
-  set-column parsedjson json:Parse(json)
+  set-column parsedjson json:Parse(body)
   set-column notnull json:IsNull(parsedjson)
 ```

 When a malformed json `malformed_json` is parsed, then the result of operation is `true`

 ```
-  set-column parsedjson json:Parse(json) // Would return null as json is invalid.
+  set-column parsedjson json:Parse(json) // returns null as json is invalid.
   set-column null json:IsNull(parsedjson)
 ```